M6LI/Physics-Informed-NNs-for-a-congestion-PDE-with-a-variable-constraint/README.md

 # PINNs for a Congestion-Driven PDE with Transported Capacity
 Based on arXiv:[TBC]
-This repository contains a **Physics-Informed Neural Network (PINN)** implementation in PyTorch for a congestion-type PDE system derived analytically.
-The aim is to improve our understanding of the qualitative properties of this system without resorting to traditional methods (e.g. finite difference) which do not scale well to higher dimensions.
+This repository contains a **Physics-Informed Neural Network (PINN)** implementation in PyTorch for a congestion-type PDE system, which is rigorously derived from particle dynamics in the above paper.
+The aim of the code is to build a network which helps to improve our understanding of the qualitative properties of this system without resorting to traditional methods (e.g. finite difference); these do not scale well to higher dimensions.

 The implementation uses a **two-stage optimisation strategy (Adam → L-BFGS)** and enforces initial conditions through **hard conditioning** built directly into the neural network architecture.